 Graduate Program Overview

-Our programs of study merge traditional and contemporary approaches to literary studies and concentrate on the history and criticism of American and English literature, while emphasizing essential aspects of scholarship, historical research, and literary theory.
-Our programs also offer practical and theoretical instruction in rhetoric and composition to students who hold teaching assistantships and teach in the First-Year English Program.
-The English Department offers two graduate degrees:
+The Department’s academic programs of study merge traditional and contemporary approaches to literary studies and concentrate on the history and criticism of British and American literature, while emphasizing essential aspects of scholarship, historical research, and literary theory.
+Our programs also offer practical and theoretical instruction in rhetoric and composition to students who hold teaching assistantships and teach in the Foundations tier of the Marquette Core Curriculum.

 Graduate Program Highlights

 At Marquette University, graduate studies in English offer both immediate and long-term rewards.
 While at Marquette, students will enjoy opportunities to: